hapify/hapify/docs/index.md

 ![Hapify GUI - models edition](assets/gui-models.png 'Models Edition')

-To learn more about models management please refer to [GUI Models](concepts/models/).
+To learn more about model management please refer to [GUI Models](concepts/models/).

 ## 4. Generate the code